 Specify the version of RedHawk to be used for creating the target file-system image.
 Be sure that you have the correct version of the RedHawk and Red Hat Enterprise Linux media or ISO files necessary to create a target file-system image of the specified RedHawk release.

 Target Board

 Specify the target board from the dropdown.
-Select None to build a generic image that does not target any particular board.
-You may indicate specific hardware parameters such as root device by using the Configure Image toolbox.
+Select None to build a generic target file-system image that does not target any particular board.